gvwilson/thirdbit/src/fiction/iffy/index.md

 The blunt claws on the ends of their legs could pick up a rock or grab hold of someone's arm, but were no good for delicate work.
-Scratches and dents on the bot's inner frame showed where they had tried to repair each other anyway.
+Scratches on the bot's inner frame showed where they had tried to repair each other anyway.

 Wire,